 The support that donors give to educational institutions is invaluable.

-That being said, getting individual donors to pledge support and cultivating their loyalty is not always easy.
+That being said, getting individual donors to pledge support and cultivating their loyalty is not always easy, especially in times when a global financial crisis is looming on the horizon.

-As such, elephone call campaigns make for an excellent complement to other communication forms such as email and direct mail.
+As such, phone campaigns make for an excellent complement to other communication forms, such as email, direct mail, and all the other channels.

-Fundraising professionals and volunteers can call donors to follow up on an email message or direct mail piece to give it an added layer of donor-cause connection and personalisation.
+Fundraising professionals and volunteers can call donors to follow up on an email message, direct mail piece, or an SMS to give it an added layer of donor-cause connection and personalization.

-To get the most out of telefundraising, educational institutions need to be aware of certain obstacles and difficulties facing their fundraisers.
+To get the most out of phone fundraising, educational institutions need to be aware of certain obstacles and difficulties facing their fundraisers.

 Sticking to “Free” Processes